int2p

 pinAn array of any dimensionality containing input pressure levels.
 If multi-dimensional, the level dimension must be in the rightmost position and the values must be monotonically increasing or decreasing.

 poutAn array of any dimensionality containing output pressure levels with values monotonically increasing or decreasing.
 If multi-dimensional, the level dimension must be in the rightmost dimension and all other dimensions must be the same as xin.
-If one-dimensional, then all of xin will be interpolated to the the same levels.
+If one-dimensional, then all of xin will be interpolated to the same levels.
 Must have the same units as pin.

 linlogA scalar integer indicating the type of interpolation: